 Our approach to our work is collegial and cooperative, and our research is interdisciplinary.
 We work across sectors and academic disciplines to maximize the quality, value and reach of our work.
 We work in partnerships with the communities we serve.

 Credibility and trust are central to our mission.
 We are committed to the highest standards of scientific rigor and to maintaining transparent and ethical funding, research, partnerships, services and professional affiliations.

 We are here to provide value to society by serving policymakers, practitioners, communities and students and by advancing social and health equity.

 Today, we pursue our mission through research, education and collaboration with researchers, policymakers and communities around the world.
 We also leverage the academic and scientific resources of the Bloomberg School and of our European partner, the Johns Hopkins University-University Pompeu Fabra Public Policy Center, based in Barcelona, Spain, at the Universitat Pompeu Fabra, one of the leading academic centers in Europe.

 Across disciplines, Institute researchers are proficient at translating research findings into practical policy guidance, bridging the gap between research and practice.
-Our researchers also offer support, data and expertise to policy- and decision makers in a variety of ways, such as providing research briefs, expert testimony and consultation on diverse policy issues.
+Our researchers also offer support, data and expertise to policymakers and decision-makers in a variety of ways, such as providing research briefs, expert testimony and consultation on diverse policy issues.

 In addition, the Institute holds the JHSPH institutional membership to the Association for Public Policy Analysis and Management (APPAM).
 APPAM is an international nonprofit organization dedicated to improving public policy and management by fostering excellence in research, analysis and education.
 Institute director Keshia M. Pollack Porter is a member of APPAM’s policy council.